Love and Desire

 Love and Desire (French: Le désir et l'amour) is a 1951 French-Spanish drama film directed by Henri Decoin and Luis María Delgado and starring Martine Carol, António Vilar and Carmen Sevilla.
 It was based on the 1929 novel of the same title by Auguste Bailly.

-It was shot at the Epinay Studios in Paris and on location in Madrid, Torremolinos and Malaga.
+It was shot at the Epinay Studios in Paris and on location in Madrid, Torremolinos and Málaga.
 The film's sets were designed by the art directors Julio Molina and René Renoux.

 Synopsis

 A French film crew are working on location in southern Spain.
 When the leading man refuses to swim across a river, his place is taken by a local man who is soon hired as a stuntman for the whole film.
 Much to the anger of his Spanish fiancée, he falls in love with the film's female star.